What is a startup pitch deck?

 • AI excels at: narrative structure, consistent slide formatting, competitor landscape drafts, market sizing frameworks, and producing the visual coherence that amateur decks often lack

-The same principle that applies to AI-generated PRDs applies here: garbage in, garbage out.
+The same principle that applies to AI-generated PRDs applies here: the quality of output mirrors the quality of input.
 To generate a pitch deck that reflects real insight rather than plausible-sounding generalities, you need five structured inputs before you prompt any AI tool.

 • Input 1 - Problem Statement: Use the Problem Framing Template to articulate the environment, current state, and ideal state.
 This feeds the problem, market opportunity, and solution slides.